Lieutenant-Colonel Charles Telfer Howie

 As per his personnel file, once he arrived, Howie asked an aristocrat to introduce him to

-of Philips radio in the Balkans, so that Howie could communicate with Ankara.
+of Philips radio in the Balkans, so that Howie could report his situation to Ankara.

 Years later, Joel Brand's testimony at the Eichmann